pedrocerrano/CoinBrowser/index.md

 * create a new constant named `finalURL` by appending the `keyListComponent` to the `coinsURL`
 * print the `finalURL`

 Build and run.
 Commit, and take a 15 min break!
-We are now 1/3 of the way complete with our `fetchCoins(completion: Bool)`
+We are now 1/3 of the way complete with our `fetchCoins(completion: Bool)`.

 ---